-Milestone #1 - Segment 4 Construction Completion continues to be impacted by damage to the TPS-2 switchgear sustained during mishandling at customs in North Carolina.
-The new forecasted date for Milestone # 1 is October 15, 2021.
+Milestone #1 - Segment 4 Construction Completion forecast date is October 15, 2021.

-Stadler's forecasted conditional acceptance of the 14th trainset in the MPS May update remains December 9, 2022 and 1st trainset arrival at JPB is November 24, 2022.
-The impact of both the replacement of the internal parts supplier remains unknown in Stadler's schedule during the upcoming months.
+Stadler's forecasted conditional acceptance of the 14th trainset in the MPS June update remains December 9, 2022.
+The 1st trainset arrival at JPB also remains November 24, 2022.
+The impact of both the replacement of the internal parts supplier and COVID-19 remains unknown in Stadler's schedule during the upcoming months.

-The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS May update is December 31, 2023.
+The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS June update remains December 31, 2023.
 JPB is working with BBII to improve progress on both the signals system, which lags behind baseline productivity level, and traction power facilities, which continue to progress at a slow rate.